 You can use your quality score to determine the best ways to optimize your keywords, ads and landing pages to help improve your ROI.

-This chart shows the three elements used in Bing Ads quality score formula:
+This chart shows the three elements used in Microsoft Advertising quality score formula:

 The expected click-through rate score reflects how likely your ads will be clicked and how well your keyword competes against other keywords targeting the same traffic.
 This score predicts whether your keyword is likely to lead to a click on your ads, taking into account how well your keyword has performed in the past relative to your ad's position.
 A score of 3 is Above Average; a score of 2 is Average; and a score of 1 is considered Below Average.